shawnclovie/cocos2dx-LuaProxy/README-02-complexFunc.md

 ###CCTableView#
 You may not control CCTableView in Lua, so I created a sub class LuaTableView, it can add a LuaEventHandler with delegate and data source.
 Firstly, create a handler:

+> -- @param fn string Callback type
+-- @param table LuaTableView
+-- @param a1 & a2 mixed Difference means for every "fn"
-> local h = LuaEventHandler:createWithFunction(function(fn, table, a1, a2)
+local h = LuaEventHandler:createWithFunction(function(fn, table, a1, a2)
 	local r
 	if fn == "cellSize" then
 		-- Return cell size
 		r = CCSizeMake(320,100)
 	elseif fn == "cellAtIndex" then
 		-- Return CCTableViewCell, a1 is cell index, a2 is dequeued cell (maybe nil)
 		-- Do something to create cell and change the content
+		if not a2 then
+			a2 = CCTableViewCell:create()
+			-- Build cell struct, just like load ccbi or add sprite
+		end
+		-- Change content
 	elseif fn == "numberOfCells"
 		-- Return number of cells
 		r = 100
 	elseif fn == "cellTouched" then
 		-- A cell was touched, a1 is cell that be touched.
 This is not necessary.
 	end
 	return r
 end

 Next we can create the table: